-- 5. Reattach the hook guard by sliding it back into place and tightening the two screws using a 2mm hex wrench. - 6.
+- 5. Reattach the hook guard by sliding it back into place and tightening the screw(s). - 6.
 The wide angle driver is now removed.
 Hoop arms can be reattached to sew with standard hoops.

 Red Wide Angle Driver Cap Support Wings (Option)